ameliagalgon/bloc-jams/README.md

 ## Bloc Jams
 [View project](http://ameliagalgon-bloc-jams.netlify.com/)

 **Bloc Jams** is a digital music player with a responsive web design.
-The application was built using javascript and then refactored to function using AngularJs.
+It used the Buzz Audio Library to play music in your web browser.
 ![alt text](http://samxwu.com/img/blocJams_cover.png "Bloc Jams Screenship")

 To make a copy of this repository run: